Mawlana (film): Awards

-"Mawlana" received multiple awards, including three Horus Awards at the Cairo National Festival for Egyptian Cinema (2018) for Best Actor (Amr Saad), Best Screenplay (Magdy Ahmed Aly), and Best Dialogue (Ibrahim Issa).
+Mawlana received multiple awards, including three Horus Awards at the Cairo National Festival for Egyptian Cinema (2018) for Best Actor (Amr Saad), Best Screenplay (Magdy Ahmed Ali), and Best Dialogue (Ibrahim Issa).
 The film also won the Interfaith Award for Feature Film at the St. Louis International Film Festival (2017), the Audience Award for Best Narrative Feature at the Twin Cities Film Fest (2017), and the Circle Award for Best Film at the Washington DC Filmfest (2017).

-Additionally, Amr Saad was nominated for Best Actor at The Critics Awards for Arab Films (2018).
-Egyptian actor Amr Saad won the Best Actor Award for his role in the film "Mawlana" at the 23rd Tetouan International Mediterranean Film Festival in Morocco.
+Amr Saad was nominated for Best Actor at the 2018 Critics Awards for Arab Films, and won the Best Actor Award at the 23rd Tetouan International Mediterranean Film Festival in Morocco.

 The film was selected in the Dubai International Film Festival's Muhr category.

 Controversy

 The film sparked criticism from Sunni Muslim clerics, leading some to demand a ban.
 Al-Azhar clerics argued that the film damaged the reputation of institutional Islam during a period when the organization was actively working to curb violent extremism.
 Director Magdy Ahmed Ali countered by saying, "This is the ideal time for the film.
 The military is combating terrorism, extremism is growing, and people are advocating for a revitalization of religious discourse."